Cloud Server Security – Best Practices

 Valid HSTS header for a domain

-Security HTTP headers and SRI assist your SSL with protecting your visitor’s privacy and from cross-site scripting (XSS).
-Start with Strict-Transport-Security (HSTS) to enforce SSL usage within browsers and Referrer-Policy to sterilize user input to analytics software.
+Security HTTP headers and SRI help your SSL protect your visitors’ privacy and prevent cross-site scripting (XSS).
+Start with Strict-Transport-Security (HSTS) to enforce SSL usage in browsers, and Referrer-Policy to sanitize user input to analytics software.
 Then slowly work on Content-Security-Policy (CSP).

 Submitting your website for preloading at Hstspreload.org isn’t required or recommended for websites that aren’t proactively maintained.
 It’s still a good practice to use the web application to check your HSTS header.